pchaganti/gx-sidekick/README.md

 Sidekick can generate images from text, allowing you to create visual aids for your work.

 There are no buttons, no switches to flick, no `Image Generation` mode.
-Instead, a built-in CoreML model **automatically determines** image generation prompts, and generates an image when necessary.
+Instead, a built-in CoreML model **automatically identifies** image generation prompts, and generates an image when necessary.

 ![Screenshot](https://raw.githubusercontent.com/johnbean393/Sidekick/refs/heads/main/README%20Images/imageGeneration.png)